javayhu/Ganks-for-gank.io/README.md

 3.Then you will see the result data in file `src/main/resources/gankio.json` in JSON format.

+### Option 3

-(3) Build and run this project in your favorite IDE
+Build and run this project in your favorite IDE

 1.Run `src/main/java/data/GankIOAPI.java`;